EstimatedEst. Read Time: 13 minutes

 HOW TO DO THE INCLINE BENCH PRESS

-1. Set the angle of the bench to 30 degrees
+1. Set the angle of the incline workout bench to 30 degrees.

-3. Actively contract your shoulder blades back and down as you press the weight away from your chest, using a mind to muscle connection to focus on the upper pecs
+3. Actively contract your shoulder blades back and down as you press the weight away from your chest to a full range of motion, using a mind to muscle connection to focus on the upper pecs.

-4. Return to the starting position and repeat
+4. Lower the dumbbells with control to the starting position and repeat.

 I hope you’ve found these exercise guides for the dumbbell Incline Bench Press to be helpful.
 Remember, this is about putting the science back in strength training.
 When it comes to strength and muscle building I don’t like to just tell you which are the best exercises to do but instead WHY they’re good and how to get the most out of them so you can get better results faster when you follow our training.

 You can see how making even the smallest mistakes in your training can cause lost results and lost time.
-If you’re looking for a complete training plan that puts the science back in strength, helps you avoid common mistakes and gives you workout tips to get the most out of every single exercise you do, check out the ATHLEAN-X Training System.
-See how training like an athlete can help you lose fat and build strength, power and muscle mass throughout your entire body.
+If you’re looking for a complete training plan that puts the science back in strength and muscle growth, helps you avoid common mistakes and gives you workout tips to get the most out of every single exercise you do, check out our ATHLEAN-X strength programs.
+See how training like an athlete with the best training tips and exercises can help you lose fat and build strength, power and muscle mass throughout your entire body.

 athleanx